configcat/docs/docs/advanced/public-api.md

 ---

-With Public Management API you can access the ConfigCat platform programmatically.
+To access the ConfigCat platform programmatically.
 It's purpose is to **Create**, **Read**, **Update** and **Delete** any entities like **Feature Flags, Configs, Environments** or **Products** within ConfigCat.
 The API is based on HTTP REST, uses resource-oriented URLs, status codes and supports JSON